 “Unique eco-retreat near Udawalawe National Park: 3 quirky lodges (sleeping 2-4) fashioned from recycled bottles and an old Mercedes”

 Secluded amongst the tropical foliage, each lodge is designed with simplicity and flair.
 Everything — from the upcycled doors and driftwood furniture to champagne-bottle walls — is unique, inspirational and fun, with no carbon footprint.
-Open-air bedrooms are cooled by the breeze while lanterns provide a warm evening glow.
-This is a very special hideaway for families and couples looking to escape the chaos of modern life; somewhere you can switch off your phone and let nature revive you.
-Take canoe safaris to spot elephants and birds, swim in pretty waterfalls, and enjoy candlelit dinners on a raft on the lake.
-We can’t wait to visit.
+Open-air lodges are cooled by the breeze while lanterns provide a warm evening glow.
+This is a very special hideaway for people looking to escape the chaos of modern life; somewhere you can switch off your phone and let nature revive you.
+Take canoe safaris to spot buffalo and incredible birdlife, swim in pretty waterfalls, and enjoy candlelit dinners on a raft on the lake.
+Visit nearby Udawalawe to see wild elephants and, if you’re lucky, maybe a leopard too.

 - A magical lakefront setting; particularly atmospheric at night with the sounds of the jungle to lull you to sleep